 Risk factors for bipolar disorder

 There are many possible causes of bipolar disorder.
-Most scientists agree there is no single cause of bipolar disorder.
+Most researchers agree there is no single cause of bipolar disorder.
 There are a number of factors which can contribute to increased risk of the illness.
 Based on sound evidence, childhood trauma was added as a risk factor.

-- Brain structure and functioning: Studies show how the brains of people with bipolar disorder differ from the brains of healthy people or people with other mental illnesses.
+- Brain structure and functioning.
+Studies show how the brains of people with bipolar disorder differ from the brains of healthy people or people with other mental illnesses.
 Understanding these differences with information from genetic studies helps scientist better understand bipolar disorder and predict which types of treatment will be the most effective.

-- Genetics: Some research suggests that certain genes are more likely to cause bipolar disorder.
+- Genetics.
+Some research suggests that certain genes are more likely to cause bipolar disorder.
 However, studies of identical twins with the same genes showed that sometimes one twin would develop bipolar disorder and the other wouldn’t.
 This indicates there are other genes which could be causing the illness.

-- Family history: Bipolar disorder tends to run in families.
+- Family history.
+Bipolar disorder tends to run in families.
 Children with a parent or sibling who has bipolar disorder are much more likely to develop the illness, compared with children who do not have a family history of the disorder.
 However, it is important to note that most people with a family history of bipolar disorder do not develop the illness.

-- Childhood trauma: This includes physical, emotional, and sexual abuse and is a risk factor in bipolar disorder.
+- Childhood trauma.
+This includes physical, emotional, and sexual abuse and is a risk factor in bipolar disorder.
 The scars of childhood abuse and neglect affect adults’ brains for decades to come – including their ability to process and act on information both quickly and accurately, new research suggests.

 The role of childhood trauma in bipolar disorder